 Still, parents have questions.
 What are nontraditional schools?
 Here, we explain the choices facing parents who are determined to find a better way to educate their children.

-Why Consider Nontraditional Public Schools?
+Why Consider Alternatives to Public School?

 Common sense tells us the things that schools need to be safe and responsive.
 They need more and better mental health services.
 They need to enforce anti-bullying policies.
 They need to adopt a personalized approach, recognizing that every child learns differently.